disharamesh2001/SOC-learnings/SOC Simulator/READ.md

 * Threat investigation
 * SOC analyst workflows

+## Domain

+Security Operations Center (SOC) / Threat Detection / Incident Response

+Phishing analysis is a core responsibility of SOC analysts.
+Organizations use phishing investigations to identify malicious emails, protect users from credential theft, and prevent malware infections or unauthorized access to corporate systems.

+##Challenges Faced
+Identifying Legitimate vs Malicious Emails

+01. Some emails appeared legitimate at first glance, making it difficult to immediately determine whether they were malicious.

+How I Overcame It:

+Examined email content carefully
+Looked for suspicious links and attachments
+Analyzed sender information and email indicators Followed a structured investigation process Investigating Multiple Indicators

+02. Phishing investigations often involve multiple artifacts such as email addresses, domains, URLs, and attachments.

+How I Overcame It:

+Broke the investigation into smaller steps
+Focused on one indicator at a time
+Correlated findings before reaching conclusions
+Alert Triage and Prioritization

+03. Determining which indicators required further investigation was challenging during the initial stages of the exercise.

+How I Overcame It:

+Applied basic IOC analysis techniques
+Prioritized indicators based on risk
+Followed SOC investigation workflows to validate findings

 ## Key Takeaways

 This room helped reinforce the importance of recognizing phishing techniques, validating indicators, and following a systematic investigation process to determine whether an email represents a legitimate threat.